visualopsholdings/nodes-web/README.md

 cd restinio
 ```

+To clarify, your directory tree would look this this:

+- My dev place
+-- nodes
+-- nodes-devops
+-- nodes-web
+-- restinio

 Now if you have ruby 3.2.0 or later, you need to fix a script, otherwise
 just skip these steps.